-Text of the Article Guidelines 15.5.
-Without prejudice to Article 12, the time- limits for payments may be suspended by notifying the Coordinator that:a) the amount indicated in its request of payments is not due, or;b) proper supporting documents have not been supplied, or; The suspension is stopped on the day the reply/clarification is recorded, i.e. the payment period starts running again as normal, even if the Contracting Authority does not look into the reply/clarification immediately (on the day of the recording).
-If this reply/clarification is not sufficient, the suspension can be prolonged or started again, but it has to be explicitly notified to the Coordinator.
+- 15.5.
+Without prejudice to Article 12, the timelimits for payments may be suspended by notifying the Coordinator that: - a) the amount indicated in its request of payments is not due, or; - b) proper supporting documents have not been supplied, or; - c) clarifications, modifications or additional information to the narrative or financial reports are needed, or; - d) there are doubts on the eligibility of expenditure and it is necessary to carry out additional checks, including on-the-spot checks to make sure that the expenditure is eligible or; - e) it is necessary to verify whether presumed substantial errors, irregularities, fraud have occurred in the grant award procedure or the implementation of the Action, or; - f) it is necessary to verify whether the Beneficiary(ies) have breached any substantial obligations under this Contract, or; - g) the visibility obligations set out in Article 6 are not complied with.

-c) clarifications, modifications or additional information to the narrative or financial reports are needed, or;

-d) there are doubts on the eligibility of expenditure and it is necessary to carry out additional checks, including on-the-spot checks to make sure that the expenditure is eligible or;

-e) it is necessary to verify whether presumed substantial errors, irregularities, fraud have occurred in the grant award procedure or the implementation of the Action, or;

-f) it is necessary to verify whether theBeneficiary(ies) have breached any substantialobligations under this Contract, or;

-g) the visibility obligations set out inArticle 6 are not complied with.